spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 ## Instantiate a pipeline

+1. Get the pipeline template.

+    `spin pipeline-template list`

+    This returns a list of all pipeline templates avaialble in the Spinnaker deployment.

+1. From the list, determine which of the listed templates is the one you want, and get it using the following command:

+   `spin pipeline-template get --id <pipelineTemplateId>`

+   This outputs the JSON content of the template.
+You can save it in a file, or just examine it so that you know what you're implementing.

 1. Create a file, which will contain the JSON for the pipeline.

    Use the following format: